rmastand/MODProducer/README.md

    As mentioned earlier, the "download" step above maintains the directory structure of CMS servers.
 This includes a directory named "AOD".

-   Note that to get trigger prescales, PFCandidateProducer needs to load GlobalTags and so, it takes a long time before anything happens (it takes ~10 minutes on my computer).
+   Note that to get trigger prescales, PFCandidateProducer may need to load GlobalTags and so, it takes a long time before anything happens (it takes ~10 minutes on my computer).

 #### Check that you have the correct global tags